Saturday, November 18, 2017

 launched his illegal war against the South, trampling states' rights,

-up arms to defend his beloved homeland from the invasion of
+to defend his beloved homeland from the invasion of federal troops.

 and black men to serve in his cavalry.